Where to Stay in Florence: Best Areas for First-Time Visitors (2026)

 Florence rooftops at golden hour

-Area Best For Avoid If Transit Notes Vibe Hotel Logic
+Area Best For Avoid If Transit Hotel Tip

 Centro Storico

-• Avoid if: you are highly sensitive to noise or crowds.
+• Avoid if: you are very sensitive to late-night noise.

 Santa Maria Novella